LouiseSteward/learn/public-health/text/quiz-12.md

 	- 	Carefully analyse things that have gone wrong over the day and choose not to let them happen again
 	- 	Volunteer to represent colleagues’ interests at the management liaison committee
 	+	Avoid spending too much time with colleagues who complain
-	- 	Do additional overtime to pay for a cell phone upgrade
+	- 	Do additional overtime to pay for a cellphone upgrade